-Jennifer began by defining terms.
-If you’re struggling with writing an effective project objective, she said that it might be because you’re confusing objectives with vision statements and goals.
+To begin with, we need to define terms.
+If you’re struggling with writing an effective project objective then it might be because you’re confusing objectives with vision statements and goals.

 The vision statement is considered the highest level statement because it describes the direction and aspiration of the project, even if that might not ever be achieved.

 The vision statement is the foundation on which any strategic plan is built.
 Therefore, it must be sturdy and outline the grand scheme.
 It can be a little “pie in the sky.”

 This is not necessarily a realistic or pragmatic document.
 It should inspire and motivate your team.
 It should be short, not overly complex but easy to immediately understand and also be clear in that it shouldn’t allow for various interpretations.

 Goals are also high-level statements, and they can be somewhat vague.
 They do, however, provide overall context for what the project is set to achieve and how it aligns with business goals.

 There are different types of goals, such as performance goals, time goals (referring to start and end dates) and resources goals.
 These three goals compete with one another, therefore, a variable with one will have an impact on the others.